Why is this medication prescribed?

 Gabapentin extended-release tablets cannot be substituted for another type of gabapentin product.
 Be sure that you receive only the type of gabapentin that was prescribed by your doctor.
 Ask your pharmacist if you have any questions about the type of gabapentin you were given.

 Swallow the extended-release tablets whole; do not cut, chew, or crush them.

 If your doctor tells you to take one-half of a regular tablet as part of your dose, carefully split the tablet along the score mark.
 Use the other half-tablet as part of your next dose.
-Properly throw away any half-tablets that you have not used within several days of breaking them.
+Properly dispose of any half-tablets that you have not used within several days of breaking them.